What is “independent thinking” and why is it important for my child?

 - As children grow and enter the teen years they naturally begin to question and challenge the belief systems they once accepted.
 “Because I said so!” is no longer sufficient.
 This means that as parents we must be grounded in our own values, and be willing to explain our reasoning and defend our position.
 However, it is essential that we also validate our children’s ideas and be fair-minded.
 This is the way in which we demonstrate critical thinking skills.

-- If we do not encourage our children to think for themselves they will fall prey to those who would lead them into destructive ideologies and behaviors.
+If we do not encourage our children to think for themselves they will fall prey to those who would lead them into destructive ideologies and behaviors.
 Oftentimes these rebellious and empty mind-sets are broadcast abundantly through various media and internet sites.
 They distribute their negativity freely to an audience of adolescents who are hungry for independence, and imply that rebellion against authority is the only way to achieve them.

 What can parents do to help their child develop independent thinking skills?